(We cherish our language.)

-The purpose of the Allegany Language Department, Aeyögwaehwënö:ste:g Ögwawëniyo:h, is to promote conversational Seneca language use among Seneca Nation members, both on and off-territory.
-In order to increase the use of Seneca throughout the Nation’s membership, the department works with fluent/highly proficient speakers to train apprentices for long-term, professional positions, as conversational Seneca language teachers for early childhood, community, departmental, school-district, and/or college level Seneca language and culture classes.
-Apprentices could also train to work as revitalization, documentation, translation, and resource development specialists.
-In addition to training language professionals, the department also houses a Digital Seneca Language Specialist to assist in the development of web-based learning/teaching tools, hands-on instructional materials, and the audio-visual content required by Seneca language learners and teachers both on and off-territory.
+The mission of the Allegany Language Department, Ögwaiwanösde’ Ögwawënö’—we cherish our language, is to promote conversational Seneca language use at the Seneca Nation.
+To increase the use of the Seneca language throughout the Nation, the department works with fluent/highly proficient speakers to train apprentices for long-term, professional positions, as conversational Seneca language teachers for early childhood, community, departmental, school-district, and/or college level Seneca language and culture classes.
+Apprentices shall train to work as revitalization, documentation, translation, and resource development specialists.
+In addition to training language professionals, the department houses a Digital Seneca Language Specialist to assist in the development of web-based learning/teaching tools, hands-on instructional materials, and the audio-visual content required by Seneca language learners and teachers both on and off-territory.

 Ja:no’s—Janine Bowen, Allegany Language Director (716) 945-1790 ext.
 3171

 Jimmy Crane, Digital Seneca Language Specialist, (716) 945-1790 ext.
 3173